jorge07/symfony-6-es-cqrs-boilerplate/doc/GetStarted/UseCases.md

 `./bin/console app:echo`

-And you should see: `LOOL`
+You should see: `LOOL`

-And that's all with 0 config thanks to Symfony 4!
+And that's all with 0 config thanks to Symfony 4|5!